-Filament swapping is a technique used in FDM printing that allows you to use different colors for different layers of your model.
+Filament swapping is a technique used in FDM printing which allows you to use different colors for different layers of your model.
 It’s a relatively simple process and can be done on most FDM machines:

 - Pause the print where you want to swap out colors